Occupational Health and Safety

 Flexible Work Arrangement

 The Company promotes work-life balance by allowing employees with permanent employment status to choose the following work schedules that are aligned with their lifestyle.
+The specified periods are as follows:

 07.30-17.00